 The romantically named Atlantic Highway which runs along the length of Cornwall’s north coast is, I believe, one of the best drives in the county.
 The road, otherwise known as the A39, links Falmouth in Cornwall to Bath in Somerset.
 The route takes in some stunning scenery as it hugs the coast and heads for the heights of Exmoor.
-It is a little ambition of mine to drive the entire length in one long hot summer’s day (perhaps spotting frequently for ice cream and photographs).
+It is a little ambition of mine to drive the entire length in one long hot summer’s day.
+(Perhaps stopping frequently for ice cream and photographs).

 The stretch of coastline between Boscastle and Crackington Haven is truly impressive.
 The cliffs here tower above the sea.
 The wind-battered, bare rock faces seem to tumble in a series of strange and dramatic formations.
-This concertina of black shale, sandstone and quartz was formed millions of years ago and the fascinating zig-zag of rocks forms what is known to geologists and nerds as the Crackington formation.
+This concertina of black shale, sandstone and quartz was formed millions of years ago.
+The fascinating zig-zag of rocks forms what is known to geologists and nerds as the Crackington formation.

-Just here the highest point on the coast of Cornwall – High Cliff – reaches 735 feet (223m) above sea level and as I puff my way up the steep path to the top my breath is taken away in more ways than one.
-The view is stunning and I find myself standing too near to the edge gazing down at the waves crashes far below.
+Just here the highest point on the coast of Cornwall – High Cliff – reaches 735 feet (223m) above sea level.
+And as I puff my way up the steep path to the top my breath is taken away in more ways than one.
+The view is stunning.
+I find myself standing too near to the edge gazing down at the waves crashes far below.